Adding UTM parameters to your URLs makes tracking easier, which makes analyzing data and improving your campaigns easier as well.

 Clicking a link in our monthly email newsletter, HawkTalk, generated this link.
-This UTM parameter includes the campaign, source, medium, and content.
+This template UTM parameter includes the campaign term, source, medium, and campaign content.

 It’s easier to gather data — such as the most clicked newsletter links — with these parameters.
 You can also see which channels are driving the most traffic to your content.

 Pro tip: While these parameters were created automatically, you can also manually add UTM parameters to campaigns via Google Analytics.

 How UTM parameters have changed

 In 2022, Google rolled out three new UTM parameters for the first time in more than a decade.
 “This never happens,” Damicone explains, “so it’s sort of a big deal.”

 - utm_source_platform: This denotes the platform responsible for directing website traffic to a given Analytics property (such as a buying platform that sets budgets and targeting criteria or a platform that manages organic traffic data).
 For example: Search Ads 360 or Display & Video 360.

 - utm_creative_format: Denotes the type of creative – display, native, video, or search, for example

 - utm_marketing_tactic: Targeting criteria applied to a campaign, such as remarketing or prospecting